matt3214/order-up/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The project contains the structure necessary for a barebones react app.

+Ionic is also included in the packages.json file and can be imported and used with React.

 Start by running yarn in the root directory to install all packages.

 ## Available Scripts